raspberrypilearning/recruiting-volunteers/en/step_2.md

 --- task ---

 **Look** through the list of 'who to recruit'.
-Is there any other groups of people in your local area that aren't included in this list?
+Is there any other groups of people in your area you could recruit volunteers from that aren't included in this list?

 --- /task ---

 --- task ---

-**Write down** five groups of people who might be available or interested in volunteer oppurtunuties in your local area.
+**Write down** five groups of people who might be interested in volunteer oppurtunuties in your local area.

 --- /task ---